tamos/MACS30200proj/MethodsResults/MethodsResults.md

 _Data Joining and Aggregation_ ^[Algorithms used to perform these operations are available in the Appendix.]

 To align the three data sources in the desired format, a series of aggregation and spatial join operations were performed.
-The spatial geometries of IDP, event, and populated places were transformed into representative polygons using the GeoPandas convex hull functionality after being aggregated to the level of the first sub-national administrative region (governorate/province).
+The spatial geometries of IDP, event, and populated places were transformed into representative polygons using the GeoPandas convex hull functionality after being aggregated to the level of one of Iraq's 18 first-level sub-national administrative regions (governorate/province).
 On these transformed datasets, two sets of spatial joins were used.
 First, the populated locations were joined with the observed IDP populations data.
 Population numbers were summed by region to establish the initial and future populations of each location.
 Second, the populated locations, aggregated to the regional level and represented geometrically as a convex hull, were joined with ACLED records involving at least one fatality.
 Population location geometries were then transformed into centroids for use as node locations.
 Lastly, the distance between these centroids was calculated using the GeoPandas `distance` function.

-These joins and aggregation produced four datasets:
-	- population centres represented as a point, with starting IDP populations (nodes)
-	- final observed IDP populations by population centre
-	- conflict locations and their date of observation
-	- distance between all population centres (edges)
+These joins and aggregation produced four datasets: (i) population centres represented as a point, with starting IDP populations (nodes); (ii) final observed IDP populations by population centre; (iii) conflict locations and their date of observation, and; (iv) distance between all population centres (edges).

+_Missingness_

+The validation period used in this iteration of the simulation uses observed values from round 91 (late April) to calculate error rates.
+Round 91 of the Displacement Tracking Matrix does not contain IDP totals for all governorates.
+The error rate used is calculated based on those governorates for which there are observed values.
+In future iterations, alternative error calculations will be explored.

 #### Models and Methods

-- Household vs individual
-why household?

-_Agent-based Models_

-Agent-based simulations require the modeller to specify all rules by which individuals make decisions.
-This makes explicit the connection between results and theory.
-In a displacement simulation, agents (a household or individual) move across a virtual space and interact with elements of the simulation according to some set of rules. ^[See @edwardschaos for an accessible explanation of agent-based models.]
-Beyond its proven ability to model a wide range of phenomena, this approach is intuitively understood by non-technical audiences and is relatively simple to implement.

-Many of the critiques of simulation generally, such as those from Maldonado and Greenland [-@maldonadosimulationcritical] apply to agent-based models in particular.
-The rules by which agents "live" may be unreasonable simplifications or require bold assumptions which, in the worst case, limit simulation results' generalizability to just other simulations.
-This is notable given one of the reasons for choosing simulation methods is to manipulate virtual ecosystems that enhance understanding of reality.

 _The FLEE Agent-based Modelling Environment_

-FLEE is a purpose-built Agent-based Modelling (ABM) environment for simulating the flow of people.
-The initial development of the environment has focused on modelling forced displacement, specifically refugee movements.
+FLEE is a purpose-built Agent-based Modelling (ABM) environment for simulating the flow of people. [@suleimenova2017generalized] The initial development of the environment has focused on modelling forced displacement, specifically refugee movements.
 In FLEE, agents traverse a network where each node represents a town, camp, or conflict.
 Agents follow a series of rules in order to determine where they will travel where conflict and distant locations are less likely to be selected, and non-conflict and proximate locations are more likely.

-In this simulation, there were seven possible parameters which could be adjusted.
+In this iteration of the simulation environment, each agent represents a household (family).
+At each step of the ecosystem, in this case a 2-week period, agents navigate the ecosystem according to a set of rules inspired by the gravity model of migration.
+A fixed number of agents (100) are added to locations at random once per step.
+Agents at those locations then decide to stay or move based on the population of their current location and the distance to other locations, as in the gravity model.
+In this simulation, there were seven possible parameters which could be adjusted (see below).

 <center>
 #### Parameters Varied In the Simulation